nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### ProposeAttributeRequestItem

 The [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) is a combination of a [ReadAttributeRequestItem](#readattributerequestitem) and a [CreateAttributeRequestItem](#createattributerequestitem).
 The Sender would like to receive a correct Attribute from the peer, thinks it has a possible value but the peer might overrule this value with an existing or new one.
 To create an Attribute with a value proposed by the Sender, an Identity uses the ProposeAttributeRequestItem.
 A proposed value in this case means, that the Recipient is allowed to change the value if accepting the Request.
-All details on how to use the ProposeAttributeRequestItem and examples of use cases for it can be found in the [Propose Attribute to peer]({% link _docs_integrate/propose-attributes-to-peer.md %}) guide.
+All details on how to use the ProposeAttributeRequestItem and examples of use cases for it can be found in the [Propose Attributes to peer]({% link _docs_integrate/propose-attributes-to-peer.md %}) guide.

 Depending on whether the ProposeAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it: